KaceCottam/WireStructure/docs/4-Nodes.md

 Some examples of complex gates:
 - [ ] MULTIPLEXER: takes multiple inputs and allows picking of an input to output
 - [ ] MONOSTABLE: upon recieving a signal converts it into a pulse
-- [ ] PULSE_EXTENDER: extends a pulse; can be used to convert a constant pulse
-  into a constant powering state
+- [ ] PULSE_EXTENDER: extends a pulse; can be used to convert a constant pulse into a constant powering state
 - [ ] various latches and flip-flops for storing information

 Directionality
 ===
 All nodes will have 8 possible connections.
-All nodes have a function wherein it is defined whether or not that node can be connected to from a given direction.
+All nodes have a function wherein it is defined whether or not that node 'can be connected to' from a given direction.

+For now all nodes cannot be rotated, but this may change.
+The default 'output' of a simple gate is to the east (right).

 Grid of 3x3 centered on a node where `connectFromN` is true
 ---